Lukas2020-code/bmi_calculator/README.md

 ## Acknowledgments

-My mentor Antonio Rodriguez for help and ideas about the project The slack community on Code Institute chanel, they are always there if you need help.
+My mentor Antonio Rodriguez for help and ideas about the project The slack community on Code Institute chanel, they are always there if you need any help.